-- the treatment must be performed by a properly qualified skin therapist; - the treatment must be part of a multidisciplinary therapy; - the skin therapist must be registered in the Quality Register for Paramedics (quality registered status).
+- the treatment must be performed by a properly qualified skin therapist; - the treatment must form part of a multidisciplinary treatment; - the skin therapist must be registered in the Quality Register for Paramedics (quality registered status).
+This registration is recorded in the Vektis AGB register.